-(a) The Board agrees to provide a total of two (2) units of released time per semester to full-time employees designated by the UFF for the purpose of carrying out the

-UFF's obligations in representing employees and administering this Agreement.
-The UFF may designate employees to receive released time during the academic year, subject to the following conditions:

-- (1) No more than one (1) employee per fifteen (15) employees per department/unit may be granted released time at any one time, nor may any employee be granted more than a two (2) unit reduction in a single semester. - (2) The UFF shall provide the Board with a list of requested designees for the academic year no later than May 1 of the preceding academic year.
+- 1. Representation and Contract Administration.
+The Board agrees to provide a total of two (2) units of released time for both Fall and Spring Semesters and one unit of released time for Summer to full-time employees designated by the UFF for the purpose of carrying out the UFF's obligations in representing employees and administering this Agreement.
+The UFF may designate employees to receive released time during the academic year, subject to the following conditions: no more than one (1) employee per fifteen (15) employees per department/unit may be granted released time at any one time, nor may any employee be granted more than a two (2) unit reduction in a single semester.
+The UFF shall provide the Board with a list of requested designees for the academic year no later than May 1 of the preceding academic year.
 Upon approval of the designees by the Board, the designees shall serve for one (1) academic year.
-Substitutions for the spring semester may be made upon written notification submitted by the UFF to the Board no later than October 15. - (b) (1) A "unit" of released time shall consist of a reduction in teaching load of one course for Fall or Spring semester or a 25% reduction in academic assignment for Fall or Spring semester for instructional employees or, for non-teaching employees, a reduction in workload of ten (10) hours per week.
-The employee, in conjunction with the Chair/Dean, will decide how to implement the release time from teaching or the academic assignment. - (2) A designated ADHUS employee may be released for collective bargaining negotiation sessions, with at least two days prior administrative approval. - (c) Summer.
-One unit of released time will be provided for one employee for the summer. - (d) Released time shall be used for conducting UFF business and shall not be used for lobbying or other political representation.
-Leave for lobbying or other political representation may be purchased by the UFF pursuant to Section 3.3. - (e) Employees who are on leave of any kind, other than leave pursuant to Article 3.3, shall not be eligible to receive released time. - (f) Upon the failure of the UFF to provide a list of designees by the specified deadlines, the Board may refuse to honor any of the released time requests which were submitted late.
-Substitutions submitted after the October 15 deadline shall be allowed at the discretion of the Board. - (g) An employee who has been granted released time for either or both semesters during four (4) consecutive academic years shall not again be eligible for released time until two (2) academic years have elapsed following the end of the fourth academic year in which such released time was granted. - (h) Employees on released time shall be eligible for salary increases on the same basis as other employees, but their released time activities shall not be evaluated nor taken into consideration by the University in making personnel decisions.

-- (i) Employees on released time shall retain all rights and responsibilities as employees but shall not be considered representatives of the University or Board for any activities undertaken on behalf of the UFF.
-The UFF agrees to hold the University and Board harmless for any claims arising from such activities, including the cost of defending against such claims. - 3.5 Collective Bargaining Released Time.
+Substitutions for the spring semester may be made upon written notification submitted by the UFF to the Board no later than October 15. - 2.
+Collective Bargaining Released Time.
+The Board will provide released time for a bargaining team representing the UFF for the purposes of engaging in collective bargaining upon the expiration of the contract.
+Released time will be provided to no more than four (4) members.
+Collective bargaining released time will be provided during the Spring 2009.
+Released time will consist of four (4) units as defined in Section 3.4(b)(1).
+A designated FAUS employee may be released for collective bargaining negotiation sessions, with at least two days prior administrative approval. - (c) Released time shall be used for conducting UFF business and shall not be used for lobbying or other political representation.
+Leave for lobbying or other political representation may be purchased by the UFF pursuant to Section 3.3. - (d) Eligibility.
+Except for Section 3.3, Leaves, employees who are on leave of any kind, shall not be eligible to receive released time.
+Upon the failure of the UFF to provide a list of designees by the specified deadlines, the Board may refuse to honor any of the released time requests which were submitted late.
+Substitutions submitted after the October 15 deadline shall be allowed at the discretion of the Board.
+An employee who has been granted released time for either or both semesters during four (4) consecutive academic years shall not again be eligible for released time until two (2) academic years have elapsed following the end of the fourth academic year in which such released time was granted. - (e) Rights and Responsibilities.
+Employees on released time shall be eligible for salary increases on the same basis as other employees, but their released time activities shall not be evaluated nor taken into consideration by the University in making personnel decisions.
+Employees on released time shall retain all rights and responsibilities as employees but shall not be considered representatives of the University or Board for any activities undertaken on behalf of the UFF.
+The UFF agrees to hold the University and Board harmless for any claims arising from such activities, including the cost of defending against such claims.